 It’s a complex world and we need complex tools to make sense of it.
-In this module, your team will identify a topic or pose a question, investigate that question, and tell the story you discover using a confluence of modalities and digital tools.
+In this module, you will identify a topic or pose a question, investigate that question, and tell the story you discover using a confluence of modalities and digital tools.

 A recent piece breaks down new digital journalism formats into 12 categories: